jimbro1000/Dragon32Issue2/README.md

 ### Working ###

-In the current state (1.8) basic operation is tested working on CPU, RAM, Keyboard and Joystick
+In the current state (1.8) basic operation is tested working on CPU, RAM, Keyboard, Joystick and Video.

 ### Working with issues ###

-Video is operational but quality is not good enough to call it working.
 Audio appears to be good but not fully tested

 ### Untested ###